mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 # Slave-Price-Analysis-with-PCA
-I script that uses the Principal Component Analysis' dimension reduction to analyze slave prices in the US.
+I script that uses the Principal Component Analysis' dimension reduction to identify the causes of slave price variability in the US.